Thom Yorke: Influences

-Artwork
+Visual art

-Since My Iron Lung (1994), Yorke has created artwork for Radiohead and his other projects with Stanley Donwood.
-The pair met as art students at the University of Exeter; Donwood said his first impression of Yorke was that he was "mouthy.
-Pissed off.
-Someone I could work with."
-Yorke is credited for artwork alongside Donwood as the White Chocolate Farm, Tchock, Dr. Tchock and similar abbreviations.
+Since the 1994 Radiohead EP My Iron Lung, Yorke has designed all the artwork and merchandise for his projects with Stanley Donwood.
+Yorke is credited as the White Chocolate Farm, Tchock, Dr. Tchock and similar abbreviations.

-Whereas Donwood described himself as having a "tendency towards Virgo-like detailing and perfectionism", he said Yorke is "completely opposed, fucking everything up ...
-I do something, then he fucks it up, then I fuck up what he's done … and we keep doing that until we're happy with the result.
+Yorke and Donwood met as art students at the University of Exeter.
+Donwood said his first impression of Yorke was that he was "mouthy", "pissed off" and "someone I could work with".
+Whereas Donwood described himself as having a tendency towards "detailing and perfectionism", he said Yorke is "completely opposed, fucking everything up ...
+I do something, then he fucks it up, then I fuck up what he's done ... and we keep doing that until we're happy with the result.
 It's a competition to see who 'wins' the painting, which one of us takes possession of it in an artistic way."
+While Yorke described his earlier collaborations with Donwood as more "supervisory", he spent more time painting with him for the Smile album covers, particularly during the COVID-19 pandemic.

+Though Yorke studied at art school, he was reluctant to describe himself as a visual artist for years and focused on music.
+He felt that in the 1990s there was a sense that "a musician could not possibly be an artist and vice versa".
+In 2025, the Guardian wrote that Donwood and Yorke had "created some of the most recognisable, ubiquitous and maybe even iconic album covers of their generation".
 The artist Tarik Barri provides live visuals for Yorke's solo and multimedia projects and shows with Atoms for Peace.

 Politics and activism

 Music industry

-Yorke has been critical of the music industry and has pioneered alternative release platforms with Radiohead and his solo work.
+Yorke has been critical of the music industry.
 Following Radiohead's tour of America in 1993, he became disenchanted with being "right at the sharp end of the sexy, sassy, MTV eye-candy lifestyle" he felt he was helping sell.
 After a 1995 Melody Maker article suggested that Yorke would kill himself like the Nirvana singer Kurt Cobain, Yorke developed an aversion to the British music press.
+In November 1995, NME covered an incident in which Yorke became sick and collapsed on stage at a show in Munich, and titled the story "Thommy's temper tantrum".
+Yorke said it was the most hurtful thing anyone had written about him, and refused to give interviews to NME for five years.

 The 1998 documentary Meeting People Is Easy portrays Yorke's disaffection with the music industry and press during Radiohead's OK Computer tour.
 After Radiohead's fourth album, Kid A (2000), was leaked via the peer-to-peer filesharing software Napster weeks before release, Yorke told Time he felt Napster "encourages enthusiasm for music in a way that the music industry has long forgotten to do.
 I think anybody sticking two fingers up at the whole fucking thing is wonderful as far as I'm concerned."
+In 2001, Yorke criticised the American live music industry, describing it as a monopoly controlled by Clear Channel Entertainment and Ticketmaster.